 d.
 How to get Form 16 for pensioners?

 In case you are a pension holder, you can easily obtain the Form 16 from the bank which pays you the pension.
-Not only this, if there is a treasury or a pension disbursing officer that pays your pension, you can request them for Form 16 if your pension falls under the taxable bracket.
+Not only this, if there is a treasury or a pension disbursing officer that pays your pension, you can even request them for it, if your pension falls under the taxable bracket.
 They are the bodies responsible for collecting TDS of Income Tax if your pension falls in the taxable bracket.

 The Form 16 will usually contain details of your pension, savings and the total TDS deducted.